Below you’ll find answers to our most frequently asked questions specific to W-2s.

 CDWA cannot tell you how many exemptions to claim.
 You may want to consult a tax professional to determine the filing status and exemptions that are best for you.

 The amount of taxes withheld from your checks depends on several factors, such as gross pay, filing status (married or single), number of allowances claimed and types of deductions.
 If you believe the amount of taxes withheld from your checks is not correct, you may want to contact a professional tax advisor to determine what filing status is best for you.
 Everyone’s situation is different, and we cannot provide advice about your tax filing status.
-If you need to change your filing status for next year, please submit a new W‐4 to CDWA.
+If you need to change your filing status for next year, please submit a new W‐4 in Workday.
+Click here for instructions.

 If the employee received a blank W‐2, the enrollment documents that you completed indicated that you qualified for the Difficulty of Care tax exemption.
 IRS Section 131 Notice 2014‐7 (Difficulty of Care) provides that certain Medicaid waiver payments are excludable from federal and state income tax.